Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Experiments

 \subsubsection{Quantitative Results on AerialVLN-S Benchmark}

 To ensure a fair comparison, we categorize methods by their sensor configurations, distinguishing RGB-only agents from those that rely on panoramic inputs, depth sensing, or odometry in Table~\ref{tab:results_airvln_s}.
 Within the RGB-only group, our method achieves strong performance on all metrics and attains the best overall results, comparable to STMR \cite{gao2024aerialstmr}, which required external depth information.
 The proposed method is also competitive with panoramic baselines, especially in SDTW.
 This is particularly meaningful in the AerialVLN setting, where many trajectories contain turn-backs and repeated segments, making SDTW a more informative measure of instruction following than SR alone.
-Panoramic methods typically require multiple cameras or repeated in-place rotations to build 360° observations, which increases time and energy costs for UAVs, whereas our model operates from a single-view RGB stream and thus better matches realistic deployment constraints.
-MapGPT \cite{chen2024mapgpt} and Navid \cite{zhang2024navid}, which are strong indoor VLN baselines, perform notably worse in outdoor aerial settings, underscoring the additional challenges posed by large-scale, sparsely structured environments.
+Panoramic methods typically require multiple cameras or repeated in-place rotations to build 360° observations, which increases time and energy costs for UAVs, whereas our model operates from a single-view RGB stream and remains competitive under a more constrained monocular setting.
+MapGPT \cite{chen2024mapgpt} and NaVid \cite{zhang2024navid}, which are strong indoor VLN baselines, perform notably worse in outdoor aerial settings, underscoring the additional challenges posed by large-scale, sparsely structured environments.
 Compared with the most related OpenFly \cite{gao2025openfly} framework, our approach further benefits from long-horizon history modeling and auxiliary tasks, leading to more stable long-range behavior.
-Overall, these results establish a new state of the art for monocular RGB-only aerial VLN and validate the effectiveness of our unified framework for spatial, temporal, and embodied reasoning.
+Overall, these results establish a new state-of-the-art for monocular RGB-only aerial VLN and validate the effectiveness of our unified framework for spatial, temporal, and embodied reasoning.
+Additional multi-seed statistics are provided in Appendix~\ref{app:multiseed}.
 Fig.~\ref{fig:qualitative_3dtraj} compares the predicted 3D flight paths with the reference routes.
 The predicted trajectories preserve the overall geometric structure of the routes, including the major turning segments, long-range direction changes, and the characteristic height variations implied by the instruction.
 Although small local deviations occasionally appear, the agent often recovers from these offsets and continues to produce geometrically coherent paths over extended horizons.
 The trajectories also converge toward the intended final region, reflecting stable motion patterns derived solely from egocentric RGB observations in large-scale outdoor environments.